 The Rev. Brian E. Konkol serves as Chaplain of the College at Gustavus Adolphus College.
 Through the Office of the Chaplains, he is responsible for accompanying the Gustavus community by integrating faith and spirituality into the fullness of learning and life.

-Rev. Konkol interned (2003-2004) and later served a parish with the Evangelical Lutheran Church in Guyana (2005-2007), where he also lectured at the Lutheran Lay Academy, hosted international mission groups for the Lutheran Camp & Retreat Centre, advised the National Youth Commission, and co-hosted the nationally televised broadcast, “Word for the World”.
+Rev. Konkol interned (2003-2004) and later served a parish with the Evangelical Lutheran Church in Guyana (2005-2007).
+He also lectured at the Lutheran Lay Academy, hosted international mission groups for the Lutheran Camp & Retreat Centre, advised the National Youth Commission, and co-hosted the nationally televised broadcast, “Word for the World”.
 Konkol served on a variety of community organizing committees, many of which focused on ecumenical and interfaith cooperation, poverty, children and youth development, and ecological sustainability.

-Prior to his call as Chaplain of the College, Rev. Konkol served as Co-Pastor of Lake Edge Lutheran Church (Madison, WI), with primary responsibilities surrounding congregational leadership, multicultural engagement, team ministry, and public advocacy.
+Prior to his call at Gustavus Adolphus College, Rev. Konkol served as Co-Pastor of Lake Edge Lutheran Church (Madison, WI), with primary responsibilities surrounding congregational leadership, multicultural engagement, team ministry, and public advocacy.
 He also served as a guest lecturer for the Viterbo University Masters of Arts program in Servant Leadership and the Edgewood College (Madison, WI) Department of Religious Studies.

-Rev. Konkol is an avid writer, contributes regularly for Sojourners, and has published articles for The Huffington Post, Patheos, Living Lutheran, The Lutheran, Journal of Lutheran Ethics, Capitol Times, Wisconsin State Journal, Mankato Free Press, The Star Tribune, and numerous others.
-He recently published chapters for Living on the Edge: Essays in Honour of Steve de Gruchy, Activist and Theologian (Cluster Publications, 2013) and 101 Testimonies of Hope (Testimonies of Hope Publications, 2014).
+Rev. Konkol is an avid writer, contributes regularly for Sojourners, and has published articles for The Huffington Post, Patheos, Living Lutheran, The Lutheran, Journal of Lutheran Ethics, Capitol Times, Wisconsin State Journal, Mankato Free Press, Milwaukee Journal Sentinel, The Star Tribune, and numerous others.
+He recently published chapters for Living on the Edge: Essays in Honour of Steve de Gruchy, Activist and Theologian (Cluster Publications) and 101 Testimonies of Hope (Testimonies of Hope Publications).

 Rev. Konkol and his wife Kristen were married in 2006, they have a son, Khaya, and a daughter, Tobi.